 When running a hotel in Pembrokeshire, within the UK’s biggest coastal national park, we feel it is integral to welcome dogs!
-With the majority of our front of house staff owning dogs, and the hotel having two friendly spaniels, we have an abundance of advice on where the best spots to take your furry friend are.
+With the majority of our front of house staff owning dogs, and here at the hotel we have two friendly spaniels, it means that we have an abundance of advice on where the best spots to take your furry friend are.
 Here is the roundup of the best beaches, pubs, walks and places of interest.

 Dog friendly castles and beautiful gardens